Michael Shin: 2024

 Shin made his debut in the championship in 2024 with M2 Competition.
 He scored a third place in the opening race, later taking his first Formula Regional win at Euromarque Motorsport Park.
 Shin scored three more podiums in that campaign and placed fourth in the standings.

 2025

 Shin returned to the Formula Regional Oceania Championship for 2025, once again with M2 Competition.
-With consistent points scores, Shin scored two podiums throughout the season with second in Teretonga and thirdHighlands Motorsport Park, finishing eighth in the standings with 197 points.
+With consistent points scores, Shin scored two podiums throughout the season with second in Teretonga and third at Highlands Motorsport Park, finishing eighth in the standings with 197 points.

 Eurocup-3

 Shin would move to Eurocup-3 for 2024, joining forces with Campos Racing.
 He started his season rather slowly, but scored his first podium with third place during the second race in Portimão.
 He was involved in a serious crash in Zandvoort where Shin's car barrel-rolled seven times after a collision with Alexander Abkhazava, but both emerged unscathed.
-Despite that he returned to the podium just a round later in Aragón, and even secured a double third place finish in Jerez.
+Despite that, he returned to the podium just a round later in Aragón, and even secured a double third place finish in Jerez.
 With four podiums in total, Shin placed seventh in the driver standings with 98 points.